maxmin13/aws-datacenter/README.md

 Amazon Web Services datacenter.

 Scripts to deploy on Amazon Web Services a datacenter, composed of:

-- loadbalancer
+- load balancer
 - relational database
 - Admin web site
-- one or more public accessible web sites
+- one or more public accessible web sites.

+The load balancer routes the traffic to the public web sites.
+The admin application is not behind the load balancer.

-- obtain SSL certificates from Let's Encrypt CA.
+The SSL certificates for Load Balancer and Admin application are requested to Let's Encrypt certification authority.

 Development env: